IoTLabHNU/IoTMensa/README.md

 </h1>

 # About
 This is a first approach to an Android Studio project with Google Firebase.
-It is convenient to send data from an application to a NoSQL-database, without an database-connector or middleware.
+It is convenient to send data from an application to a NoSQL-database, without a database-connector or middleware-component.

 ## Firecloud
 The Firecloud database is currently not available, due to missing security permissions.